INF1-OP: Object-Oriented Programming

 This course presents a conceptual and practical introduction to imperative and object oriented programming, exemplified by Java.
 As well as providing a grounding in the use of Java, the course will cover general principles of programming in imperative and object oriented frameworks.
 The course should enable you to develop programs that support experimentation, simulation and exploration in other parts of the Informatics curriculum (e.g. the capacity to implement, test and observe a particular algorithm).

-There will only be one OOP Lecture per week, at the following time: 14.10–15.00pm on Mondays, in Appleton Tower Lecture Theatre 1 (AT LT1).
-The first lecture will be on Monday 14th January 2013.
+There will only be one OOP Lecture per week, at the following time: 14.10–15.00pm on Mondays, in Lecture Theatre B, David Hume Tower.
+The first lecture will be on Monday 13th January 2014.

 |Objects and Data Types; colours and strings